 Edited by Matthew H. Edney and Mary Sponberg Pedley, this volume presents 1,651 pages of detailed entries and beautiful illustrations.
 We have we worked with contributors from around the world in order to bring you this comprehensive work on the art, craft, science, and techniques of maps and mapping between 1650 and 1800.

-We are excited to report that Volume Four was printed and bound in March 2020.
-(Delivery to the University of Chicago Press and thus to customers is pending, due to COVID-19.)
+We are excited to report that the University of Chicago Press released print and e-book editions in Spring 2020.
+(Delivery to the Press and thus to customers is pending, due to COVID-19.)

 - Volume Four trivia